 Where to eat (and drink legally) in Diu

-Diu is a Union Territory and the only place other than Daman in Gujarat state where drinking and buying alcohol is legally allowed.
-A pro, it’s awesome to know especially when you are coming from a dry state (and you may miss the occasional beer or glass of wine).
+Diu is a Union Territory, and the only place other than Daman in Gujarat state where drinking and buying alcohol is legally allowed.
+A pro, it’s good to know, especially when you are coming from a dry state (and you may miss the occasional beer or glass of wine).
 A con, it also turns Diu into a booze travel destination.
-To be frank, I didn’t see any signs of people going nuts over alcohol but it’s bound to happen.
+To be frank, I didn’t see any signs of people going nuts over alcohol, but it’s bound to happen.

 Cat’s Eye View

 The Hoka’s Cat’s Eye View is the bar and restaurant of the Hoka Island Villa resort, so it had a laid back ambiance to it.
 It’s more of a snacks-and-beer place than an actual restaurant, so it’s the right spot for a casual dinner.

 Phone: +91 2875 275301

 The Prato Delicioso is the Sugati Beach Resort restaurant and had a more “restaurant-y” feel to it, crisp-white cloth napkins and the likes, so it was a little more expensive than the other option.
 We had lunch there the day we arrived (and got there close to closing time) because it was within walking distance from our resort Magico do Mar.